 Building codes typically require an emergency escape route from bedrooms in case of a fire, specifically addressing the need for a minimum-sized window or a direct exterior door.
 If you have mobility impairments or any other type of physical or cognitive challenges, you or your loved ones may be at an increased risk in the event of a fire.

 An evaluation of your home should be made to ensure a safe escape in both your current condition and your anticipated circumstances.
-Consider working with your CAPS professional to develop an escape process to identify what may be required to enhance safety.
+Develop an escape process to identify what may be required to enhance safety.
 Here are a few things to consider:

 - If a full doorway is not available, a window opening should be as large as possible

 - Look for ways to make the escape as simple and quick as possible

 - Study the egress areas outside the building for ease of access and a level base